Columbus Annulment Attorneys Near You

 In some cases, the timeframe to annul a marriage is extended beyond the 2 years.
 For instance, if someone has found out about a partner’s prior marriage that had never been legally disbanded AFTER over two years of marriage, and they wish to seek an annulment, they can still legally do so.
 In this case, the party who wants the annulment must do so before their current spouse dies.

 Ohio Revised Code | 3105.31 – LAWriter, the official website for Ohio’s Law and Rules, details the state’s codes for the public.
 Learn more about divorce and annulment and when an annulment may be allowed by the court of common pleas.

-Find an Attorney for Annulment in Franklin County, Ohio
+Find an Annulment Lawyer Near You in Columbus and Near Franklin County, Ohio

 A separation of marriage is not an easy process for most.
 It can change a person’s life entirely, limiting time to spend with one’s children, and dictating how one spends his or hers finances.